getify/Functional-Light-JS/ch3.md

 There are some quirks to be aware of, though.
 With `spreadArgs(..)`, we were dealing with arrays, where ordering is well defined and obvious.
 However, with objects, property order is less clear and not necessarily reliable.
 Depending on how an object is created and properties set, we cannot be absolutely certain what enumeration order properties would come out.

 Such a utility needs a way to let you define what order the function in question expects its arguments (e.g., property enumeration order).
-We could pass an array like `["x","y","z"]` to tell the utility to pull the properties off the object argument in exactly that order.
+We can pass an array like `["x","y","z"]` to tell the utility to pull the properties off the object argument in exactly that order.

 That's decent, but it's also unfortunate that we kinda *have* to do add that property-name array even for the simplest of functions.
 Is there any kind of trick we could use to detect what order the parameters are listed for a function, in at least the common simple cases?
 Fortunately, yes!

 JavaScript functions have a `.toString()` method that gives a string representation of the function's code, including the function declaration signature.
-Dusting off our regular expression parsing skills, we could parse the string representation of the function, and pull out the individually named parameters.
+Dusting off our regular expression parsing skills, we can parse the string representation of the function, and pull out the individually named parameters.
 The code looks a bit gnarly, but it's good enough to get the job done:

 ```js
 function spreadArgProps(